projectatomic/atomic-site/source/docs/gettingstarted.md

 ## Use Cases

-If you are developer of an application which is in a Docker Container, you can use Project Atomic to as a deployment target.
+If you are a developer of an application which is in a Docker Container, you can use Project Atomic as a deployment target.